helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Our lives are not determined by what happens to us but how we react to what happens, not by what life brings us but the attitude we bring to life.</h3 quote>
+<h3 quote align='center'>A positive attitude can really make dreams come true - it did for me.</h3 quote>

 ---